 The all-new BMW 1 Series.

-The perfect synthesis of agility and space.
+The perfect synthesis of agility and space

 Exterior.

-Contemporary design with new proportions and clear lines
+Contemporary design with new proportions and clear lines 4

 Interior.

-More space and high-quality look and feel.
+More space and high-quality look and feel7

 Model variants and equipment lines.

-A car for every occasion - with added practicality, luxury or sportiness1
+A car for every occasion - with added practicality, luxury or sportiness 11

 Powertrain and chassis.

 Modern front-wheel drive with sporty BMW character

 Engines.

-Latest generation of power units from the BMW EfficientDynamics family 10
+Latest generation of power units from the BMW EfficientDynamics family 16

 Driver assistance systems.

+Driver assistance systems.
 New, innovative aids for the premium compact class

-BMW ConnectedDrive.

-BMW Digital Key and BMW Intelligent Personal Assistant deliver the latest in